-A Caribbean supra-subduction zone setting for the Imbert Fm volcanism
+7.1 A Caribbean supra-subduction zone setting for the Imbert Fm volcanism

-Geochemical data show that the mafic volcanic rocks of the Imbert Fm present typical subduction-related features (e.g., Pearce and Peate, 1995): LILE (large-ion lithophile elements) are enriched relative to LREE, and both element groups are enriched relative to HFSE, giving the characteristic negative Nb-Ta anomalies (Fig. 8).
+Geochemical data show that the mafic volcanic rocks within the Imbert Fm present typical subduction-related features (e.g. Pearce and Peate, 1995): LILE (large-ion lithophile elements) are enriched relative to LREE, and both element groups are enriched relative to high field strength elements (HFSE), giving the characteristic negative Nb-Ta anomalies (Fig. 8).
 These rocks are interbedded with, and intrude to, the fine-grained rocks of the IM1 lower unit, which also intercalate distal tephra fallout deposits.
-Therefore, these sedimentary rocks were deposited in a supra-subduction zone setting with ongoing arc-volcanic activity, more probably at the deep-water area of the forearc (e.g., Draut and Clift, 2012).
-Coeval related volcanic rocks are the tholeiitic and calc-alkaline basalts to andesites of the Palma Picada complex and the Hbl-diorites of the Curtiembre plutons, which also recorded a SSZ magmatism, probably more closely to the volcanic front.
-The arc-like geochemical similarity between the mafic volcanic rocks of the Imbert Fm and the Palma Picada complex, support the interpretation that the lower Eocene igneous rocks of the Septentrional Cordillera records the latest volcanic activity of the Caribbean island-arc.
-By other hand, these volcanic rocks are geochemically comparable to the upper Maastrichtian to lower Paleocene mafic plutonic rocks of the Curtiembre, which also implies that this latest arc-like magmatism was also recorded in the Cordillera Oriental of Hispaniola.
-As it has been recently suggested, both lithotectonic domains belong to the
+Therefore, these sedimentary rocks were deposited in a supra-subduction zone setting with ongoing arc-volcanic activity, more probably at the deep-water area of the forearc (e.g. Draut and Clift, 2012).
+Coeval related volcanic rocks are the tholeiitic and calc-alkaline basalts to andesites of the Palma Picada complex and the Hbl- diorites of the Curtiembre plutons, which also recorded a SSZ magmatism, probably more closely to the volcanic front.
+The arc-like geochemical similarity between the mafic volcanic rocks of the Imbert Fm and the Palma Picada complex, support the interpretation that the lower Eocene igneous rocks of the Septentrional Cordillera records the latest volcanic activity of the Caribbean island arc.
+On the other hand, these volcanic rocks are geochemically comparable to the upper Maastrichtian to lower Paleocene mafic plutonic rocks of the Curtiembre, which also implies that this latest arc-like magmatism was also recorded in the Cordillera Oriental of Hispaniola.
+As it has been recently suggested, both lithotectonic domains belong to the Caribbean plate (Escuder-Viruete et al., 2014).